Gaurav0203Shetty/Resume/README.md

 **Gaurav Shetty's Resume**

 **Overview**<br>
-This repository contains the resume of John Doe.
+This repository contains the resume of Gaurav Shetty.
 The resume is provided PDF format.<br><br>

 **About Gaurav Shetty**<br>
 I am a committed B.Tech Computer Science Engineering student at Dayananda Sagar University, adept in front-end development, Python, and C programming, with a strong emphasis on problem-solving.
 My passion for aviation photography enhances my creativity and attention to detail.
 Additionally, I possess excellent communication and teamwork skills, allowing me to collaborate effectively in diverse environments.<br><br>